UmairRehman1024/gallery/README.md

 - [] recreate the upstash redis rate-limiter

 - [] change link to form with action to chnage the current album in albums_server.tsx
+- [] figure out way to update images and albums when action return with data . maybe store images in zustand store and have the shown images be dependant on the store

   -[] save the state locally and retrive